 The volumesnapshotcontent is created.
 The output will look like:

 The DataSource field in the PVC can accept the source of kind: VolumeSnapsot which will create a new PV from that volume snapshot, when a Pod is bound to this PVC.

-Since the kubernetes has started supporting the Raw Block Device type of Persistent Volume, hospath driver and any other driver may also supports it, about which will be explained in the next part of the blog.
-In this blog, we got the deep understanding of the CSI, its components and services.
+Since Kubernetes has started supporting the Raw Block Device type of Persistent Volume, hospath driver and any other driver may also support it, which will be explained in the next part of the blog.
+In this blog, we got deep understanding of the CSI, its components and services.
 The new features of CSI and the problems it solves.
-The CSI Hostpath driver was deply in this blog to experiment and understand the provisioner, snapshotter flows for PV and VolumeSnapshots.
+The CSI Hostpath driver was deeply in this blog to experiment and understand the provisioner, snapshotter flows for PV and VolumeSnapshots.
 Also, the PV snapshot, restore and cloning use cases were demonstrated.